-Now that I’m working in the food industry, I get to hear a lot of the industry terms and jargon that essentially mean absolutely nothing, but they’re designed to help you make a healthy connection when reading the words on a food package.
-Here are a few of the most popular repeat offenders:
+When I worked in the food industry, I got to hear a lot of the industry terms and jargon that essentially mean absolutely nothing, but they’re designed to help you make a healthy connection when reading the words on a food package.
+Here are a few of the most popular food label repeat offenders:

 - “Free Range”, “Cage Free”